 Pennsylvania self-sufficiency and counseling services

 Financial Literacy Classes will help individuals interested in learning to better manage their family's finances.
 Classes cover budgeting, debt reduction, credit repair, and foreclosure counseling.

 The Family Self-Sufficiency Program is for section 8 tenants.
 It offers intensive case management and support services to help the family develop a progressive goal plan.
 Case managers will help all the members of a family move towards self-sufficiency.
 Get assistance with developing goals and managing finances.
 Programs address Housing, Education, Finances, Child Care, Transportation, Health Care, Substance Abuse, and Employment needs.

 Community Services are the core of many Pennsylvania agencies.
-Resources will help people alleviate their poverty and/or homeless situation.
-Your community action agency works in conjunction with state of Pennsylvania and federal government agencies, utility companies, and private corporations to administer programs for the low income.
-Apply for rental/mortgage assistance, first time homebuyer information, foreclosure counseling, get help opening a family savings account, debt reduction and budget counseling.
+Resources will help people alleviate their poverty and/or homeless situation or address outstanding debts.
+Your community action agency works in conjunction with state of Pennsylvania and federal government agencies, utility companies, credit counseling agencies and private corporations to administer programs for the low income.
+Apply for rental/mortgage assistance, first time homebuyer information, foreclosure counseling, get help opening a family savings account, free debt reduction and budget counseling.
 Case managers will offer these services.

 Community action agencies in Pennsylvania also serve as VITA income tax filing sites.
 Highly trained volunteers and staff help people by preparing both federal and state of Pennsylvania income taxes free of charge.
 They will ensure people benefit from the Earned Income Tax Credit as qualified.